hsuanchih/Scribbles/iOS-OSX/Combine Subscribers-Assign-Sink.md

 extension Publisher {

+    // We can call sink on the publisher to attach a Subscribers.Sink subscriber to it
-    public func sink(
+    // (like we did in our example) public func sink(
         receiveCompletion: @escaping (Subscribers.Completion<Failure>) -> Void,
         receiveValue: @escaping ((Output) -> Void)
     ) -> AnyCancellable {

+        // 1.
+Create a Subscribers.Sink subscriber using its default initializer
+        // 2.
+Subscribe to the puslisher passing in the subscriber object
-        let subscriber = Subscribers.Sink<Output, Failure>(
+        // 3.
+Return the subscriber object wrapped as AnyCancellable let subscriber = Subscribers.Sink<Output, Failure>(
             receiveCompletion: receiveCompletion,
             receiveValue: receiveValue